RakeshNKundar/CC_Flink_Statement_Evolution/README.md

-# CC Flink statement lifecycle management
+# CC Flink Statement Lifecycle Management

-This github repo demonstrates a complete lifecycle using:
+This github repo demonstrates a complete Flink statement lifecycle using:
 - A **Python Kafka producer** sending messages in Protobuf to Confluent Cloud Kafka cluster.
 - **Terraform scripts** deploying Flink SQL statements using the **Confluent Terraform Provider**.
 - Schema evolution from v1 to v2 using Protobuf and Confluent Schema Registry.